 Though some of my relationships are in others I concentrate on these two counties:

 Crawford Co.
 Illinois - My maternal lines settled here in the early 1800's and six generations have lived here.
-I have quite a few multiple connections to individuals in this county, the most I have found is eight different ways.
+I have quite a few multiple connections to individuals in this county, the most I have found is nine different ways.
 When I first met Burl Rich, a cousin (his home was previously the home of my great-grandparents) and well known researcher of area families, who all I was related to in the area he said it would be a lot easier to make a list of who I wasn't related to.
 Two of my great-grandfather's, Warner Ford and Robert Terrell (Culpeper Minutemen), went into Illinois during the Revolutionary War with George Rogers Clark and received land grants out of what was awarded to Clark by Congress.
 Several individuals from my Boone line also accompanied them.
 Two of Robert's brothers sit on the board that passed out those land grants and purchased several of those that individuals did not want.
 Records at the George Rogers Clark Memorial show they purchased over 15,000 acres.
 A DAR book written in 1955 on the Ford and Terrell's states the first that is known of the Terrell family goes back to Normandy where Ralf, Sire de Tyrol de Poix and de Guermanville, son of Walter I, Count of Vexin and Amiens, lived around 995 A.D.
 His father was Walerain, Count of the Vexin who died in 965 A.D., his mother was Edelgard, Great Granddaughter of Alfred the Great of England.
 This side also includes my 11th great-grandfather and Mayflower Passenger Edward Doty .
 I designed and created the Crawford Co.
 Historical Society Website which is a culmination of the work of numerous researchers of Crawford Co., Illinois Families.
-My great-aunt Madeline Louise Branson Mercer (Her husband is my grandmother's brother) is a great-niece of Reuben Spaulding Branson, who Branson, Missouri is named after, and a 2nd cousin to Carl Dean "Alfalfa" Switzer and Harold Switzer who entertained them at their family reunions.
+My great-aunt Madeline Louise Branson Mercer (Her husband is my grandmother's brother) is a great-niece of Reuben Spaulding Branson, who Branson, Missouri is named after, and a 2nd cousin to Carl Dean "Alfalfa" Switzer and Harold Switzer of the Little Rascals who entertained them at their family reunions.
 Relatives jokingly told their parents they ought to take them to Hollywood and they did.